goozbach/resume/resume-source.md

 ...

 ## Experience
+### [UserTesting][] -- Staff Software Engineer / Ops and Infrastructure Team Lead -- Mar 2021 - Mar 2023
+As a staff operations engineer and team lead, I lead a team of six engineers to support and maintain a large legacy code-base.
+Architected a Kubernetes and Terraform based platform for microservice deployment.

+* Led a team of six engineers as a Technical Lead
+    + Managed team backlog and quarterly project planning, maintaining a balance between infrastructure related projects and legacy maintenance needs
+    + Facilitated inter-team meetings to managed operational needs of the entire company
+    + Created best-practices for the engineering department as a whole
+    + Coached team members in security practices, infrastructure as code (IaC) practices, and other disciplines
+* Interfaced with the security team to ensure the company met its compliance requirements (SOC2 and SOX)
+* Developed tooling to improve developer experience
+    + Built reusable workflows for both GitHub Actions and CircleCI, reducing the amount of CI/CD code the developer would have to create and maintain
+    + Created a standardized application infrastructure to reduce the time required to deploy new microservices to non-production environments
+* Maintained legacy application infrastructure
+    + Supported a Amazon Web Services (AWS) Elastic Container Service (ECS) Custer which hosted our keystone ruby-on-rails application
+    + Maintained CloudFormation examples and boilerplate code for developers to deploy their applications
+    + Maintained our custom ruby-on-rails deployment application

 ### [Nav][] -- Principal Software Engineer DevOps -- Aug 2017 - Feb 2021
 As a principal software engineer with a focus on DevOps, I architected, deployed and maintained the infrastructure platform for a late-stage fintech